-For the available ESG data Fisher Investments uses in relation to the Strategy's promotion of environmental characteristics, the following table describes the proportion of such available ESG data that is estimated by the Data Provider as of the date of this publication:
+For the available ESG data Fisher Investments uses in relation to the Strategy's promotion of environmental and social characteristics, the following table describes the proportion of such available ESG data that is estimated by the applicable Data Provider as of the date of this publication:

-Type of ESG Data Description Proportion of data that is estimated GHG Emissions Information provided by the Data Provider to describe an Investee Company's GHG emissions Scope 1 & Scope 2: Approx. 60% of data is estimated Scope 3: Approx. 85% of data is estimated ESG Scoring & Controversies Information calculated by a Data Provider to describe an Investee Company's ESG score or involvement in ESG-related controversies ESG scoring and controversy information is derived primarily from a Data Provider's research using such Data Provider's proprietary methodologies.
-Information about how much data used in generating these proprietary scores is estimated is currently not available.
+Type of ESG Data Description Proportion of data that is estimated MSCI's Sustainable Impact Metrics Information provided by MSCI ESG Research to describe an Investee >99% of data is estimated Company's alignment to economic activities aligned with the SDGs >60% Estimated: Social activities, including but not limited to, Information provided by a Data Alcohol, Tobacco, Gambling, Conventional Weapons & Business Provider to describe an Investee Controversial Weapons Activities Company's exposure to business <60% & >40% Estimated: Thermal Coal, Thermal Coal power activities generation <40% Estimated: Oil sands ESG Scoring & Controversies Information calculated by a Data ESG scoring and controversy information is derived primarily Provider to describe an Investee from a Data Provider's research using such Data Provider's Company's ESG score, environmental proprietary methodologies.
+Information about how much data and social scores, or involvement in used in generating these proprietary scores is estimated is ESG-related controversies currently not available.

-\Proportions described are compared to the broad market MSCI ACWI IMI Index.
+^{}Proportions described are compared to the broad market MSCI ACWI IMI Index.